gabrielsxp/movies-list/README.md

 A web application for browsing and searching movies, built with Next.js and React.

+## Live Version
+You can access a version of this project live in [Movies List](https://movies-list-ruddy.vercel.app)

 ## Features

 - 🎬 Responsive movie grid layout